Recovering from Knee Replacement Surgery: What you rarely hear, and how to prepare for it

 Knee replacement surgery is extremely effective at eliminating osteoarthritic pain.
 But, recent research shows that, “Current practice of total knee replacement as performed in a recent U.S. cohort of patients with knee osteoarthritis had minimal effects on quality of life and QALYs (quality adjusted life years) at the group level.”

-What is commonly discussed is the range of motion, which encompasses both your ability to straighten your leg (extension) and bend your leg (flexion).
+What is commonly discussed among surgeons and physical therapists is range of motion, which encompasses both your ability to straighten your leg (extension) and bend your leg (flexion).
 You need to be able to straighten your leg, and bend your leg to about 110-115 degrees.
 Unless, you achieve these benchmarks, you won’t be able to engage in many activities of daily living (ADLs).
 You must regain an adequate range of motion—if you don’t your surgeon will likely perform either a manipulation under anesthesia or a second surgery called an arthrolysis.
 The latter is used when scar tissue formation is extensive—usually more than 2 months after surgery.
 Either procedure causes you to start your rehabilitation over again.
 So, therapists work extremely hard to gain range of motion.
 But, having achieved a range of motion that should allow you to engage, say ski, does not mean you have the strength to go skiing.
 It merely means you can adequately bend your leg.

 Causes of Strength and Range of Motion Problems